(only available in Tripoli)

 What is The Annual Program?

-The Annual Program has been designed and conceptualized to provide substantial linguistic, cultural and historical skills to our student over the course of three trimesters spent with the Levantine Institute.
-Totaling 720 hours of classes and 34 hours of private tutoring.
+The Annual Program in Tripoli has been designed and conceptualized to provide substantial linguistic, cultural and historical skills to our student over the course of three trimesters spent with the Levantine Institute.
+Totaling 720 hours of classes and 34 hours of private classes.

 The AP accepts students of all levels, with complete beginners starting at the beginning of the academic year in September and more advanced students joining in October and December.

 Objective: The aim is to help students achieve high-proficiency in Levantine Dialect OR in Modern Standard Arabic (reaching B2 level at the end of the year) through a complete immersion program in the heart of the Levant, the beautiful middle eastern country Lebanon.

 Deadline For Registration: 1st September 2024

 Students with prior knowledge of Arabic will join the program at a further date in order to avoid level discrepancies in classrooms.
 The number of hours will be deducted from the final price of the course if that is the case.

-Certification: At the end of the course, an achievement Diploma stating the level reached in MSA or Levantine dialect will be awarded.
-Each student will also receive a certificate stating the grades of the three main exams and attendance rate.
+Letter of Completion: At the end of the course, an achievement Diploma stating the level reached in MSA or Levantine dialect will be awarded.

 Integrated modules: Provided in MSA or Levantine dialect classes during the 3 Trimesters, students will also have different modules in Modern History of the Levant, Art and Culture of the Levant but also Media and Journalism.